 American Hairless Terriers are generally good with kids and would fit in well in a busy family home.

-As with any dog, they should be supervised around very young children since there is always a risk of a dog biting in response to an accidental injury.
+As with any dog, they should be supervised around very young children.

 Xoloitzcuintlis and Peruvian Inca Orchids can be great family dogs.
 But supervision around children is even more important.